-This article is adapted from Perpetual Wealth: How to Use “Family Financing” to Build Prosperity and Leave a Legacy for Generations by Kim D. H. Butler and Kate Phillips.
-The book contains a whole chapter on raising financially responsible children!
-Right now you can download the entire PDF at Partners4Prosperity.com/pwbook.
+This article is adapted from our forthcoming book, Perpetual Wealth: How to Use “Family Financing” to Build Prosperity and Leave a Legacy for Generations by Kim D. H. Butler and Kate Phillips.
+The book contains a whole chapter on raising financially responsible children, since financial planning to have a baby includes raising it.

 There is a saying attributed by some to Abraham Lincoln, “You have to do your own growing no matter how tall your grandfather was.”
 This is especially true when it comes to money!

 Even when great sums of money are passed on to future generations, multi-generational wealth rarely lasts more than a generation or two.
 It fails when the children—even if they are middle aged “children”—haven’t done their own growing.
 Money given to someone not ready to hold it is like water poured into a leaky bucket.

 It’s every parent’s nightmare to raise a child who grows into a spoiled, dependent adult.
 Maybe you are willing and able to pay for your child’s first car and college, or assist them in starting a business or buying their first home.
 But how do you ensure that your support doesn’t stunt their financial ability and confidence?
 And if you are a “parent of means,” how can you take measures to inoculate children from attitudes of entitlement?

 Fortunately, there are many things parents (or grandparents) can do to help prevent children from growing up entitled.
 There are ways to prepare a child to be financially responsible and independent, as well as a good steward of money they may one day inherit.
 It IS possible to raise financially responsible children!
 Let’s look at several strategies that will nurture self-reliance.
 And read our Ultimate Guide to Financial Planning Myths for the secret of great financial education.